OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 * The database service tier must be at least "S3".
 * The MDC (Multiple Database Catalogs) feature is not supported.
-* Connecting to Azure SQL Database using Windows Authentication is not supported.
+* Connecting to Azure SQL database using Windows authentication is not supported.
 * Private endpoints are not supported, due to a limitation on how Microsoft implements them.
-* Currently, Azure SQL Database does not support customizing the timezone from UTC.
+* Customizing the timezone from UTC is not supported in Azure SQL database.

-OutSystems also supports SQL Server running on an Azure Virtual Machine.
+OutSystems also supports SQL Server running on an Azure virtual machine.

 ## Integration with external systems